 Brent is a creative and innovative litigator with first-chair trial and appellate experience.
 Brent’s clients benefit from his experience as a permanent law clerk to a federal judge and his extensive work on class action and mass tort cases, as well his involvement in nearly 30 jury trials.
 Brent has been significantly involved in cases involving a broad range of products and industries, including healthcare, consumer products, firearms, railroads, and tobacco.
-Brent stays current on federal court practice and class actions by serving as the Chair of the Western District of Missouri’s Federal Practice Committee and, as a principal author, making frequent contributions to the Missouri and Kansas Class Action Law blog.
+Brent stays current on federal court practice and class actions by serving as the Chair of the Western District of Missouri’s Federal Practice Committee, and he is a member of the Jury Instruction Committee of the U.S. Court of Appeals for the Eighth Circuit.
+Brent also is a principal author of the Missouri and Kansas Class Action Law blog.

 Recent Representative Matters

 Brent has first-chaired jury trials in state and federal court, including:

 Williams v.
 Jackson County, Missouri, No. 13-866 (W.D.
 Mo.
 2017): Brent first-chaired a three-day civil jury trial representing an inmate who challenged the mail policy at the Jackson County Detention Center on First Amendment grounds.